Information flow in parameterized quantum circuits: Conclusion

 We performed numerical experiments to estimate the ground state energy of the XXZ-Heisenberg model as well as do n-bit binary classification, using parameterized circuits of varying size and depth.
 The results from the numerical simulations provide empirical evidence that our method can be successfully used for these tasks.

 Our work is an initial step toward using path-based information flow for the optimization of quantum circuits.
 While we have demonstrated consistent improvement for smaller problem instances, a systematic investigation of the scaling of our method for sufficiently deep circuits could be worth exploring.
 Other questions such as if forcing information along paths can help mitigate the observed barren plateau phenomenon or remove redundant parameterization of quantum circuits are left for future research.
+Furthermore, a future research endeavor is to investigate utilizing the distance metric for defining parameter subsets beyond the shortest path problem, such as the maximum flow problem.
 We believe that results from this study can be useful to researchers studying the optimization and design of quantum circuits.